Skip to main content

 Fee

-Hepatitis B vaccine per dose (course=3-4 doses)
+Hepatitis B vaccine (per dose-course usually 3-4 doses)

 40

-Varicella Zoster vaccine (per dose)
+Varicella Zoster vaccine (per dose-course usually 2 doses

 60

-TB IGRA blood test
+TB IGRA blood test (one test only, if required)

 100

-Chest X Ray (if needed)
+Chest X Ray (One only, if required)

 Varies